VictorCercasin/SortSorter/README.md

 ## Usage

-* To run the program, make sure to have python 3.8 or higher and pygame installed.
+* Make sure to have python 3.8 or higher and pygame installed.
 Run the program with the command 'python3 main.py'.
 ```
 pip install pygame
 python3 main.py